mostafa16755/Aconex_Scraper/README.md

-🏗️ Aconex Data Extraction Pipeline
+# 🏗️ Aconex Data Extraction Pipeline

-A Python project to automate the extraction of emails, documents, and workflows from the Aconex project collaboration platform.
-This tool is designed for project teams and analysts to collect structured project data and export it to Excel or CSV files.
+This Python project automates the extraction, transformation, and loading (ETL) of project data from Aconex into structured formats like CSV and Excel, enabling analysts and project teams to efficiently analyze project information.

+### This tool automates the extraction process by:
+- Logging in securely using Selenium to collect session cookies and CSRF tokens.
+- Fetching emails, documents, and workflows via Aconex endpoints.
+- Transforming raw data into structured formats (CSV/Excel) with consistent columns and metadata.
+- Exporting datasets for further analysis in BI tools or Excel.

+### The project follows the ETL architecture:
+- Extract: Collect emails, documents, and workflow data from Aconex using API calls and web scraping.
+- Transform: Map JSON/HTML data to structured fields, clean strings, and handle missing values.
+- Load: Save datasets to CSV or Excel for easy analysis and reporting.

-Features
+### Key Features

-Automates login to Aconex using Selenium.
+- Automated Login: Uses Selenium to handle Aconex login securely.

-Fetches emails, including attachments, recipients, and metadata.
+- Email Extraction: Retrieves emails, attachments, recipients, status, and confidentiality flags.

-Extracts controlled documents with detailed metadata (title, revision, status, portfolio, etc.).
+- Document Extraction: Captures document metadata (title, revision, status, author, portfolio) and maps it to Excel columns.

-Collects workflow data with step status, assignee, and completion dates.
+- Workflow Extraction: Collects workflow information including step name, action, assignee, dates, and completion status.

-Exports emails to CSV and documents/workflows to Excel/CSV.

-Handles multiple pages and large datasets automatically.

-Requirements

-Python 3.10+

-Chrome browser + ChromeDriver

-Libraries:

-pip install requests pandas openpyxl selenium beautifulsoup4

-File Structure
+- Multi-Page Handling: Automatically loops through pages to gather large datasets.
+- ETL Compliance: Structured pipeline ensures data is collected, transformed, and loaded efficiently.<hr><hr>
+- Error Handling: Detects HTML or JSON structure changes and reports issues for troubleshooting.

 aconex_scraper/
 ├─ emails.py        # Handles login and email extraction
 ├─ doc.py           # Handles document extraction